 All faculty, staff, administrators and students will be held accountable for compliance with this policy.
 Violations may lead to disciplinary action to include suspension or termination.
 Complaints of harrassment should be filed with:

+Kenneth H. Stock, SPHR

+Director of Human Resources

+Title IX Coordinator/

+Section 504 Coordinator

-Title IX Coordinator/ 504 Coordinator Kenneth Stock 3801 S. Central Avenue Cicero, IL 60804
+3801 S. Central Avenue

+Cicero, IL 60804

 (708) 656-8000, Ext.
 2298 Room 211B

 SEXUAL OFFENDER REGISTRATION